 - Capital statement

-- Return date of the member in the company
+- The return date of the member in the company

 - Inspect the documents